cs3org/OCM-API/IETF-OCM.md

 The Receiving Server MAY discard the notification if any of the following hold true:

-* the HTTP Signature is missing but the Sending Server does expose a keypair discoverable from the FQDN part of the `sender` field in the request body
+* the HTTP Signature is missing but the Sending Server advertises the `http-sig` capability in the Discovery response obtained from the FQDN part of the `sender` field in the request body
 * the HTTP Signature is missing
-* the HTTP Signature is not valid
+* the HTTP Signature is not valid (see [HTTP Message Signatures](#http-message-signatures))
-* no keypair is trusted or discoverable from the FQDN part of the `sender` field in the request body
+* no trusted JWK Set can be obtained for the FQDN part of the `sender` field in the request body, via the `jwksUri` field of its Discovery response or otherwise
-* the keypair used to generate the HTTP Signature doesn't match the one trusted or discoverable from the FQDN part of the `sender` field in the request body
+* that JWK Set contains no key whose `kid` equals the `keyid` signature parameter (see [HTTP Message Signatures](#http-message-signatures))
 * the Sending Server is denylisted
 * the Sending Server is not allowlisted
 * the Sending Party is not trusted by the Receiving Party (e.g., no